fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 The structural units that make up the application's functional entities are React components.
 A React component defines the HTML for structuring the content, the JavaScript functions for determining functionality, and also the component's styling; all in one place.
 This is to create individual components that are as independent and reusable as possible.

+The code of the final version of our application can be found in the  <i>part2-8</i> branch on [github](https://github.com/fullstack-hy2020/part2-notes/tree/part2-8).

 </div>

 <div class="tasks">